RikkieBobby/Project3_Disney_Trivia/README.md

 ![Welcome Screen](docs/readme_images/welcomescreen.png)

 - There is strong data validation on the username input.
-The user must enter a username consisting of letters only and must be 3 letters or more in lenght.
+The user must enter a username consisting of letters only and must be 3 letters or more in length.
 They cannot just enter a blank space or other values.
 If they do not enter valid data, an error message will appear in red saying "Sorry, you must enter a name 3 letters long and only use letters, try again." and they will be asked to input their name again.

 ![Username Validation](docs/readme_images/usernameerror.png)

 ### The Game Loop
-- When the user enters their name the computer will welcome them to the game and repeat their name back to them, the name will also now be capitalized using the inbulit capitalize() function.
+- When the user enters their name the computer will welcome them to the game and repeat their name back to them, the name will also now be capitalized using the inbuilt capitalize() function.
 - From here the game will start

 ![Display Question](docs/readme_images/displayquestion.png)

-- It doesn't matter if their input is lower or upper case.
+- It doesn't matter if their input is lower or uppercase.
 The computer can handle both inputs by using the inbuilt function, lower().
-- If the user puts in anything other than 'a', 'b', 'c' or 'd', an error will print saying "Please choose one of the valid options" in red.
+- If the user puts in anything other than 'a', 'b', 'c', or 'd', an error will print saying "Please choose one of the valid options" in red.
 - Once the user enters the valid option, the next question presents.

 ![Validation Error](docs/readme_images/answererror.png)